lovanno/webApp-Spotamuse-Vanilla/README.md

 Create a playlist shuffle ✅

-*Listen to later tab.
-This can organize songs by priority, nonessential, eventually*
+Listen to later tab.
+This can organize songs by priority, nonessential, eventually ✅

 *Allow songs to replay if repeat cycle button is toggled*

-*Album Order*

-&emsp; &emsp; • create a preferred order of albums.
-This button switches between original and the ones you just want to hear.

-*Folders for Spotify*

 ## Version 2: Experience 🌌